Building using locally sourced materials can help to ensure your structure is low impact and ecologically sound.

 - Start and finish times: starts at 2pm and ends at 4pm on the last day.

-- Includes: tuition, all materials, full board shared accommodation (single accommodation is available for an additional £60)
+- Includes: tuition, all materials, full board shared accommodation.

 - What to bring: as this is a highly practical course, safety boots are required

 - you must be 18 years or over to attend our courses.

 - For full list of terms and conditions click here

 During this highly practical, hands-on course you will work with others to design and build a structure from the ground up, using locally sourced, found and low impact materials.

 Through working on a real-life project, you will gain skills and experience in a wide range of natural materials, including timber, straw, stone and earth, and you’ll find out how to apply this knowledge in a range of scenarios so you can adapt what you have learned to your own projects.